matsumoto23/FalCAuN-with-SGA/README.md

 ## Implementation of SGA
 SGA is implemented as a mapper for a system.
 [`OutputMapper`](/FalCAuN/core/src/main/java/net/maswag/falcaun/OutputMapper.java) is a class of a mapper for a Mealy machine provided as an instance of `MealySimulatorSUL`, and [`OutputEquivalence`](/FalCAuN/core/src/main/java/net/maswag/falcaun/OutputEquivalence.java) is a class of a mapper for a MATLAB/Simulink system.
+In both classes, the constructor invokes either `createDELAs` or `createNBAs` to construct automata based on the given formulas, and then calls `getOutputMapper` to generate the corresponding mapper using an automata-theoretic construction of SGA.

 You can enable SGA by setting a suitable mapper for a system.
 - For a Mealy machine provided as an instance of `MealySimulatorSUL`, you can set a mapper by